-Our MSc Applied Bioscience course will develop your skills within several major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
-You'll focus on the rapidly evolving research into the applications of bioscience in healthcare, to diagnose and treat diseases.
-You'll also develop a comprehensive and critical understanding of the theory and practice of advanced analytical techniques as used and applied in bioscience.
+Our MSc Applied Bioscience will develop your skills in major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
+You'll focus on rapidly-evolving research into the applications of bioscience in healthcare.
+You'll also develop a comprehensive and critical understanding of advanced analytical techniques as used and applied in bioscience.

 Throughout our course you'll develop advanced knowledge and skills in the diverse areas of applied bioscience, emphasising on medical applications.
 Upon completion you'll be able to confidently design, execute and critically analyse both independent and group based scientific research in an appropriate area of applied bioscience.

 You'll be immersed in an environment that mirrors a modern laboratory setting and benefit from the expertise of our Biomedical Science team and their intimate knowledge and collaborations within the field of bioscience.
 Using our purpose-built laboratory facilities, you'll be in the heart of our rapidly evolving scientific environment.